janekkkk/portfolio/blog/dark-mode.md

 1. **Invert all colors** across the site.
 2. **Apply a visually pleasing dark background**.
-3. **Adjust images and emojis** by inverting them back to their original colors, ensuring they display correctly.
+3. **Adjust images, code previews, and emojis** by inverting them back to their original colors, ensuring they display correctly.

 This approach helped create a simple, seamless dark mode experience that maintains readability and preserves the intended look of images and emojis.